ViniciusSimm/diabetes-predict/README.md

 A SVR model was also tested but the result was underperformed.

 Therefore, the best model so far was a non-linear using all the columns from the dataset.

+Now, we had a somehow good result, so we were able to use DummyRegressor, from Scikit, to evaluate how good our model was so far.
+Surprisingly, the Dummy had a better outcome than anyother model tested so far, but was quite close to our best model.
+It worth noticing that R2_score had a negative outcome for the DummyRegressor.